Study principles across Engineering disciplines and interactions between systems.

 The School of Engineering is privileged to attract high fliers and seeks to recognise and promote achievement, talent, ideas, hard work and diversity.
 We regularly offer a number of scholarships.

-As well as giving you the skills to communicate effectively and pursue a flexible career, a degree in Systems Engineering will allow you to work in an environment where you can exploit synergies between the disciplines, for example in a biomedical context.
+As well as giving you the skills to communicate effectively and pursue a flexible career, a degree in Systems Engineering will allow you to work in an environment where you can apply data science and software engineering techniques.

 Warwick students are especially equipped to work in multi-disciplinary organisations in functional teams which create systems incorporating (for example) mechanical and electrical components or on large-scale projects where systems thinking is required to understand (for example) the impact of the London Olympics on public transport.

 My favourite part of the course is the projects I have worked on which really encourage you to find creative solutions to problems.
 For my third-year project I investigated ways to improve a model of the impact of chemotherapy agents on cancer tumours, which was a really challenging and rewarding experience.

 Josh, 4th year Systems Engineering student